-The plot is solid, and the characters are strong, though they would benefit from being less loli-like.
+The plot is solid, and the characters are strong on the inside, however their appearances and the typical loli addiction are disgusting.
 This piece provokes frustration to such a degree that it becomes strangely enjoyable by the end.

-Expanding the plot should not mean cluttering it; clarity is what's missing here.
+Expanding the plot should not mean cluttering it.
+Clarity is what's missing here.
 Adopting a Japanese-like setting for a second world feels trite and unimaginative.
-Additionally, dedicating the final episode to fan service was a misstep as well.
+Additionally, dedicating the final episode to fan service was a disgusting misstep.
 The whole season effectively dissolves the tension built up in the previous one without a second thought.

-Adding more and more until it all turns black, stacking up the mess until it somehow ends up on TV—the continuation of this anime turns into a tough watch, filled with scenes that showcase a shallow mind.
+Adding more and more until it all turns black, stacking up the mess until it somehow ends up on TV - the continuation of this anime turns into a tough watch, filled with scenes that showcase a shallow mind in its perfection.

-The main character fails to engage, bogged down by irksome stylistic choices and a narrative that struggles to find any genuinely intriguing moments in the first half, but pursuing the love route was the best choice.
+The main character fails to engage, bogged down by irksome stylistic choices and a narrative that struggles to find any genuinely intriguing moments in the first half.
+Pursuing the love route was the best choice.

-This anime is a sweet treat, sometimes maybe a bit too sweet, but it lovingly crafts a world that's more dreamy than real—a perfect escape into a brighter, more idealized version of a relationship.
+This anime is a sweet treat.
+Sometimes maybe a bit too sweet.
+But it lovingly crafts a world that's more dreamy than real - a perfect escape into a brighter, more idealized version of relationships.

 This anime had a great introduction to a story, that I wished could express the need to be open about your feelings.
 However, 3 episodes in, it failed, getting off the track to more of a social justice theme with a sugary ending.

-While moments with the main character reuniting with her family offer a fleeting warmth, this anime grapples with delivering a coherent message.
+While moments with the main character reuniting with her family offer a fleeting warmth, this anime struggles to deliver a coherent message.
 If its essence is merely to portray slices of the afterlife, then it unfortunately teeters on the brink of monotony, failing to engage or delve beyond surface-level explorations of its potentially rich themes.

 A kind of storytelling, that emphasizes the beauty of life and the significance of interpersonal relationships, resonates with many because it mirrors the universal human experience.
 They invite reflection on the value of every moment and the importance of cherishing connections while we have them.
 Such narratives remind us of the preciousness of life and the beauty in the everyday, encouraging viewers to appreciate the small, serene moments that make life rich and full.
 This anime is the complete opposite.
 Focusing solely on humanity's dark side without balance, an author appears trapped in a cynical worldview, painting a picture of misery

-"A story that may not dazzle in beauty, yet is uplifted by the presence of a charismatic character whose sheer adorableness is impossible to resist" as you think at first, but it is ugly beautiful.
+"A story which may not dazzle in beauty, yet is uplifted by the presence of a charismatic character who can be adorable" as I thought at first, but it turned up to be ugly beautiful.

 A comedy masterpiece with a delightful heroine and heartwarming father-daughter dynamics, radiating charm and love at every turn.
-My dream at some sort.
+Hitting close to my dreams.

 Despite an unappealing art style and the clear constraints of a low budget, this anime manages to engage viewers with mc's challenges.
 However, this excitement tapers off towards the end.
 The creator's decision to steer away from any romantic development seems like a missed opportunity, impacting the overall depth and appeal of the narrative.

-This anime stands out with its unique narrative techniques, adding to its allure.
+This anime stands out with its unique narrative techniques.
 The story presents a definite challenge, keeping the ending unpredictable.
-However, some characters fall flat, lacking depth and interest.
+However, most characters fall flat, leaving most questions unanswered.

 This anime feels as thoughtless as a 14-year-old might be, and its development leaves much to be desired.
 Despite somehow capturing my interest, the excessive crying every other episode drags it down.
 If only they would share with us more of the context, it could have been a solid show.

 It gets off as a masterpiece would, and lands safely, but one engine is broken.
 A beautiful 3d animation and song performances.
 A story with real characters and almost no plot abuse.
-Other than the ending felt abrupt, it was great.
+Besides the ending, which felt abrupt, it was great.

-This anime encapsulates life's beauty, making each moment as soothing and eternal as a warm rain you'd hope never ceases.
-It celebrates the treasure of being with someone dear, where time itself seems to pause, allowing you to cherish every instant.
-Yet, it beautifully reminds us that time, indeed, marches on, unstoppable.
+This anime celebrates the pleasure of being with someone dear, where time itself seems to pause, allowing you to cherish every instant, yet, it beautifully reminds us that time, indeed, marches on, unstoppable.

 This anime portrays the worst aspects of idols as they're the best, yet the story remains flat, failing to gain depth even with all the character backstories.

-The main character's passion is contagious, making you feel it too.
+The main character's passion is contagious, making you feel it as your own.
 The show hides the ugly sides of being an idol and doesn’t really explain why idols are important.
-It just tells you to watch without convincing you why - the best decision.
+It just tells you to watch without convincing you why - the best decision to promote it.

-Presents a lukewarm attempt to blend Japanese culture into another realm.
-Despite this, the main character's charm and cuteness add a layer of appeal, making it an interesting spectacle.
+A lukewarm attempt to blend Japanese culture into another realm.
+The main character's charm and cuteness add a layer of appeal, making it an interesting spectacle.